-The Bloomingdale Park District is actively planning the capital projects identified by the community as needing repair and/or improvement based upon the successful referendum in November 2016.
+The Bloomingdale Park District is actively planning and completing the capital projects identified by the community as needing repair and/or improvement based upon the successful referendum in November 2016.

 Updates on the projects and associated work schedules are as follows:

-Bloomingdale Baseball & Softball Association will hold its Opening Day at the renovated ballfield complex May 5, 2018.
+Bloomingdale Baseball & Softball Association held its Opening Day at the renovated ballfield complex May 6, 2018.

 Springfield Park Wetlands

 Restoring the shorelines of the wetlands to address non-native, invasive species and improve stormwater management is progressing according to plan.

 - The project includes the chemical and mechanical removal of invasive, non-native species such as cat tails, Phragmites, etc., followed by the establishment of native wetlands and upland species.

 - Wide-area chemical applications have occurred twice to remove the non-native invasive species.
 This will be followed by mowing down of all the dead invasive species.

 - In the spring of 2018, new plants and seed will be installed while at the same time any emerging non-native species will be removed via chemical/mechanical methods.